-We offer a range of skincare products from the Obagi Skin Care Systems and can provide a free consultation over the phone, by Skype or face to face in one of our clinics to advise you on the best choice for your skin type and age.
+We offer a range of skincare products including Obagi Skin Care Systems and can provide a free skin consultation over the phone, by Skype or face to face in one of our clinics to advise you on the best choice for your skin type and age.

 It’s also important to protect your skin from harmful UVA and UVB radiation, so ensure that you either use a moisturiser which is at least SPF 30 with a minimum of four star UVA protection, or top up with sunscreen.

 Post menopause women produce less melanin (the pigment which gives us some natural sun protection) and therefore boosting your natural defences with sunscreen becomes even more important.

 You can find out more about protecting yourself from sun exposure in our ‘How to be sun safe and beautiful this summer’ article.

 The list of things to do to achieve ageless beauty can seem endless and it can be hard to know which treatments will work best to give you the results you want.